-- Second, you want to compare the yarn label with the yarn label on the yarn you want to purchase.
+- Second, you want to compare the yarn label with the one you wish to purchase.

 - Third, you want to compare the yarn tags with the yarn tags on the yarn you want to purchase.

-- Finally, you want to do a test knit and compare the final product with the final product of the yarn you want to purchase.
+- Finally, you want to do a test knit and compare the final product with the outcome of the yarn you want to purchase.

 Choose yarn for experts

 We all have our yarn preferences.
 Some people love soft, fuzzy merino, while others prefer a crisp acrylic blend.
-And some people want a yarn to help them relax, while others want a yarn to help them focus.
-Whatever your preference, a yarn can make a great addition to a knitting project.
+And some people want the yarn to help them relax, while others want it to help them focus.
+Whatever your preference, yarn can make a great addition to a knitting project.